Stochastic sparse adversarial attacks: Experiments on untargeted attacks

 The obtained results for the different attacks are reported in Table \ref{table:resImageNet} and commented after.

 \textbf{Comments.} First, B$\&$B achieves the best SR, ${\rm Mean}$ and ${\rm Median}$ scores.
 GreedyFool comes after but with the cost of training a GAN model on ImageNet.
 The complexity comparison between these two attacks is difficult to address and we only claim that both methods are significantly more complex than our approach (GreedyFool is complex to reproduce on new datasets).
 Despite this fact, we observe that on VGG-16 our VFGA has a gap of ${\rm Mean}$ and ${\rm Median}$ of less than 12 pixels which is relatively small.
 Among the methods shown in the previous table, our attacks and SparseFool are the fastest ones under the full success condition and when minimising at the same time ${\rm Mean}$ and ${\rm Median}$.
 Our attacks, obtain, however, overall better performances than SparseFool according to all metrics.
 Specifically, VFGA significantly outperforms SparseFool with respect to all scores.
 Moreover, despite the fact that we select near-optimal values of $k$ for Sparse-RS, VFGA is still more advantageous regarding ${\rm Mean}$ and ${\rm Median}$ and also faster if the complexity of finding $k$ is added.
 Finally, we notice that after finding a good $k$ giving full success for Sparse-RS, this attack can not generate relevant adversarial examples with minimal $L_0$ distance $1$, while due to the flexibility of our attack, several such examples can be generated.
-This is a further advantage of our attack.
-As an illustration, Figure \ref{Incep_Best} shows an image example with its adversary perturbation perturbed by only one pixel.
-When applying Sparse-RS to this image, 300 pixels are modified.\\
+This is a further advantage of our attack.\\

 0.6cm